BIAndrews/ec2tagfacts/README.md

 Optional.
 True/false setting.
 Autodetected in ec2tagfacts::params based on OS family.
 You can override that with the parameter or in hiera.

+#####`pippkg`

+Optional.
+String/false setting.
+Autodetected in ec2tagfacts::params based on OS family.
+You can override that with the parameter or in hiera.
+This is the python-pip package name to install.
+False disables installation.
+Python pip is used to install awscli which is required.

 ## RSpec Testing

 If bundle isn't already installed it is generally installed with `gem install bundle`.